itsbrex/batch-rekorkbox-to-ableton/README.md

 This project takes inspiration from the following [gist](https://gist.github.com/sandhose/b6903fe3bca799063300cce28832dfdc) and has been adapted for batch processing individual songs.

-## To Do
-- [ ] Make it easier to convert songs to Ableton by automating the process of creating individual `.als` files.
-Currently, we must manually create a new project for each track, which is time-consuming and boring.
-To solve this, we need to fully automate the process so that `convert_cuepoints.py` can be used on a directory of Rekordbox XML files, resulting in a new Ableton project for every song in the library.

 ## Contributing

-Contributions are welcomed.
+Contributions are welcomed!
 This project follows the all-contributors spec. ([emoji key](https://github.com/all-contributors/all-contributors#emoji-key)):

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/github/all-contributors/itsbrex/batch-rekorkbox-to-ableton?color=ee8449&style=flat-square)](#contributing)